Project

 Actions #7

-Updated by Flole Systems about 2 years ago
+Updated by Flole Systems almost 3 years ago

 The current approach of the code mentioned by Kristof is bad in so many ways: There is a lock and within that lock there is a loop within a loop, so the complexity is exponential.
 These loops and comparison should be moved outside of the lock, then a new list could be prepared which contains old and new rules so within the lock a fast copy operation could be done with no need to iterate multiple times over the entire ruleset while holding a lock.